KostantinosPapachristos/KostantinosPapachristos/README.md

 [![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=KostantinosPapachristos&layout=compact)](https://github.com/KostantinosPapachristos)

-These statistics reflect my current GitHub activity and the languages I'm frequently working with.
+These statistics reflect the languages I'm frequently working with.
 Feel free to explore my repositories to see these languages in action!